 Abbas El Akari (Research Associate, MEL, J-PAL MENA)

 Rahma Ibenachehab (Research Associate, MEL, J-PAL MENA)

 Request for Proposals

 The Morocco Employment Lab funds randomized and quasi-experimental evaluations of interventions that seek to improve labor market outcomes in Morocco.
-The Employment Lab is now calling for proposals from eligible researchers for full research projects, and small or pilot projects.
-Proposals are now due by 11:59 p.m.
-ET on Friday, December 11, 2020.
-The Employment Lab will remain open to receiving off-cycle proposals after the deadline, but researchers are encouraged to apply early due to funding and time constraints.
+The Morocco Employment Lab has launched a calling for proposals from eligible researchers for full research projects, and small or pilot projects.
+The calling for proposals is now closed, but the Employment Lab will remain open to receiving off-cycle proposals after the deadline, and researchers are encouraged to apply early due to funding and time constraints.